GuillemIscla/go-assignment/QUESTIONS.md

- - **For you, what are the boundaries of a service inside a micro-service architecture ?**
+ - **For you, what are the boundaries of a service inside a "micro-service" architecture ?**

- - **For you, what are the most relevant usage for SQL, NoSQL, key-value and document store ?**
+ - **For you, what are the most relevant usage for SQL, NoSQL, key-value and document store databases ?**